2010 Czech parliamentary election: Results

 The centre-left ČSSD won the most votes, with 22.1%.
 The conservative ODS and TOP 09 followed with 20.2% and 16.7% respectively.
-The Communist Party came fourth with 11.3%, ahead of the centre-right VV which received 10.9%.
+The Communist Party came fourth with 11.3%, ahead of the centre-right Public Affairs (VV) which received 10.9%.
 It was the first time that the Communists had finished lower than third in a Czech election.
 TOP 09 and VV won seats in Parliament for the first time.
 The Christian Democrats (4.4%), the Party of Civic Rights (4.3%), the Green Party (2.4%), and Sovereignty (3.7%), failed to gain the 5% necessary to enter parliament.
 Voter turnout was 62.6% nationally, highest in Prague-West District (71.69%) and lowest in Sokolov District (50.89%).
 The results were a setback for the Czech Republic's largest parties, ČSSD and ODS.
 President Václav Klaus said that the results would cause a "fundamental weakening" of the two parties.